SpatialLab-UCENFOTEC/web-conversational-avatar/README.md

 ---

-# 🎤 Speech-to-Text (STT) — Voice Input
+# Speech-to-Text (STT) — Voice Input

-Speech-to-Text (STT) functionality was implemented to allow users to speak directly to the avatar instead of typing.
+Speech-to-Text (STT) functionality allows users to speak directly to the avatar instead of typing.

 ## Description